lapinskap/door-customer/README.md

 React application with styled-components and SCSS.
 App written from scratch using create-react-app.

 I like idea of this project and I'm going to do some refactoring here, It should show my current coding skills in near future.
+Now this project has status _in progress_, few stuff is not yet implemented.

 ## Table of contents